boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/spline-area-chart.md

 **Corner Radius**

 This allows you to apply the specified `radius` to the widget corners if the **Show Border** is enabled.
-Value can be between 0 and 10.
+The value can be between 0 and 10.

 **Show Background Image**

-This allow you to set the **background image** for the spline area chart widget.
+This allows you to set the **background image** for the spline area chart widget.

 **Background Color**